Security News

 React-Pivot is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.

-We found that react-pivot demonstrated a not healthy version release cadence and project activity because the last version was released a year ago.
+We found that react-pivot demonstrated a healthy version release cadence and project activity because the last version was released less than a year ago.
 It has 2 open source maintainers collaborating on the project.

 Did you know?